Harry Gamboa Jr. is an artist, author, and educator.

 His photographs are in the permanent collection of Smithsonian American Art Museum, Washington, D.C.

-His photographs are in the permanent collect of Whitney Museum of American Art, New York, NY.
+His photographs are in the permanent collection of Whitney Museum of American Art, New York, NY.

-His photographs are in the permanent collect of Wiliams College Museum of Art, Williamstown, MA.
+His photographs are in the permanent collection of Williams College Museum of Art, Williamstown, MA.